skip to main content

 Dogs are not permitted to be unattended when away from the property they are usually kept.

 The dog owner’s details will be obtained from the information linked on the implanted microchip.
-If the dog is correctly microchipped and the details are up to date, it will be returned to its owner where possible.
-Otherwise, it will be taken to our animal shelter.
+If the dog is correctly microchipped and the details are up to date, it will be returned to its owner where possible or taken to Sydney Dogs and Cats Home.

 • Reclaiming your animal